AJGreaves/familyhub/README.md

     - A preview bar along the top reminds the user that they are in preview mode, and need to click the publish button at the bottom of the page in order to make the listing live on the Family Hub website.

     - At the bottom left of the page the "share this page" icons do not work, as we do not want the user to accidentally share the preview page.
-If these icons are clikced a modal pops up to inform the user of this and tell them they can share the page once the listing has been published.
+If these icons are clicked a modal pops up to inform the user of this and tell them they can share the page once the listing has been published.

     - On the bottom right of the page, the "search more activities" button has been replaced with **Edit** and **Publish** buttons.